The Workshop

 Official documentation declares this impossible.
 Official documentation is wrong.
 The Edge TPU delegate runs on Python 3.12 via ai-edge-litert, Google’s 2024 successor to the abandoned tflite-runtime.

-Documentation: Full write-up →
+Status: Done Documentation: Full write-up →

 The complete expedition log is maintained at github.com/jmolinasoler/build-log →

-Published dispatches: dev.to/jmolinasoler →
+Published dispatches and technical articles: dev.to/jmolinasoler →

 Raw entries.
 Real outcomes.
 No polish.